Booking an Appointment

 We have assessment/emergency appointments for patients suffering from an acute (urgent) medical problem that are available to book on the day.
-It may not be possible to see the doctor of your choice and we aim to book these sorts of consultations with our Emergency Care Practitioner John, our Nurse Practitioner Jen or our Physicians Associate Henry.
-(Please help us ans other patients needing urgent attention by not requesting repeat medical certificates, repeat prescriptions, signing of paperwork or referrals and ongoing medical problems in assessment appointments).
+It may not be possible to see the doctor of your choice and we aim to book these sorts of consultations with one of our Minor Illness Nurses.
+(Please help us and other patients needing urgent attention by not requesting repeat medical certificates, repeat prescriptions, signing of paperwork or referrals and ongoing medical problems in assessment appointments).

 Please be aware that our doctors have asked the reception team to ask for a brief outline of your medial problem.
 The reception staff are members of the practice team; they have seen trained to ask certain questions in order to ensure that you receive the most appropriate medical care, from the most appropriate health care professional, at the most appropriate time.
 Like all members of practice staff, the reception team are bound by confidentiality and any information given by you is treated as strictly confidential.
 If you feel that an issue is very private and you do not wish to discuss your matter then this will be respected.